 Several different types of medications are used for treating insomnia.
 However, many doctors do not recommend relying on prescription sleeping pills for long-term use.
 Modern management of sleep disorders depends on the cause of the insomnia and may involve hypnotics, analgesics, anti-depressants and anti-histamines.

 Certain classes of sedatives can also cause physical dependence, which manifests in withdrawal symptoms if the drug is not carefully tapered down.
-Hypnotic medications also can have a number of side-effects such as day time fatigue, motor vehicle crashes, cognitive impairments and falls and fractures.
+Hypnotic medications also can have a number of side-effects such as daytime fatigue, motor vehicle crashes, cognitive impairments, falls and fractures.
 Elderly people are more sensitive to these side-effects.

 Benzodiazepines: These drugs promote the action of the neurotransmitter gamma-aminobutyric acid (GABA) which binds to neurons and slows the transmission of electrical impulses between brain cells.
 This slows communication of thoughts, causes drowsiness and induces a drug-induced sleep.
 These drugs are normally recommended to be used only for transient and short-term insomnia, although in many cases end up being used on a long-term basis.
 Many of these drugs interfere with the normal sleep cycle, inhibiting both REM (Rapid Eye Movement) and NREM (Non-REM) sleep, and thus interfere with the restorative benefits of sleep.
 If they are used over a longer period of time they can lead to psychological and physical dependence.
 Sudden withdrawal leads to rebound effects of anxiety, insomnia and restlessness.
 Hypnotic benzodiazepines include drugs such as temazepam, clonazepam, lorazepam, oxazepam, diazepam etc.

 Nonbenzodiazepines: are a class of psychoactive drugs that are very benzodiazepine-like in nature.
-Their pharmacodynamics are almost entirely the same as benzodiazepine drugs and therefore employ similar efficacy that is not significantly more than for antidepressants, similar side-effects, and risks.
+Their pharmacodynamics are almost entirely the same as benzodiazepine drugs and therefore employ similar efficacy with similar side-effects, and risks.
 The non-benzodiazepines zolpidem and zaleplon have not adequately demonstrated effectiveness in sleep maintenance.

 Anti-histamines: Predominantly used to treat allergies.
 As an alternative to taking prescription drugs, some evidence shows that an average person seeking short-term help may find relief from taking antihistamines such as diphenhydramine or doxylamine.
 However, the anti-histamines that enter the brain can also cause drowsiness and the agents may decrease over time, whilst the incidence of next-day sedation is very high leading to a drowsy day ahead.
 This can perpetuate a poor sleep cycle as people will use caffeine to stay awake which can lead to insomnia in the evening.